SaurabhS-pm/SaurabhS-pm/README.md

 PMs do manually today.

 ## What I'm Working On
-- 🔨 Building a AI voice agent for payment support
+- 🔨 Building AI voice agent for payment support
 - 🤝 Open to PM leadership roles at AI-first companies, big tech, and payment/fintech/SaaS platforms